 Where a browser supports both a "Standards Mode" and a "Quirks Mode" for rendering documents, any documents of an Hybrid Broadcast Broadband TV application with the doctypes specified above shall be rendered in "Standards Mode" regardless of the presence of an XML declaration before the doctype declaration.

 All XHTML documents of an Hybrid Broadcast Broadband TV application shall be served with the MIME content type "application/vnd.hbbtv.xhtml+xml".
 All pages loaded from a carousel shall be handled as if they had this MIME type.
 When loading an Hybrid Broadcast Broadband TV document, a terminal shall not use the suffix from the filename to determine the MIME type.

+NOTE: XHTML documents may be served with parameters appended to the MIME type given above.

 Terminals are not required to load or run documents which are served with a MIME type other than "application/vnd.hbbtv.xhtml+xml" or which do not include one of the doctype declarations defined above.